Kongō Gumi: Timeline

 In November 2005, Shin-Kongo Construction, a wholly owned subsidiary of Takamatsu Construction, was established.

 In January 2006, the company transferred its business to Shin-Kongo Construction and most of its employees moved to the new company.
 The old Kongō Construction remained only in the real estate division and changed its name to KJ Construction Co., Ltd. The over-1,400-year-old Kongō family's management structure essentially closed its doors.

 In July 2006, KJ Construction filed for bankruptcy due to insufficient funds.
-The total debt was about 4 billion yen.
+The total debt was ¥4 billion.

-In July 2007, they acquired all the shares of Nakamura Shaji, a company undergoing civil rehabilitation.
+In July 2007, the company acquired all the shares of Nakamura Shaji, a company undergoing civil rehabilitation.

-In May 2008, they established Kongō Construction Engineering as a subsidiary specialized in the construction and repair of yamakasa, danjiri, and mikoshi (floats and portable shrines used in festivals).
+In May 2008, the company established Kongō Construction Engineering as a subsidiary specialized in the construction and repair of yamakasa, danjiri, and mikoshi (floats and portable shrines used in festivals).